Performance Arts

 Facilities

-We have comprehensive Performing Arts facilities including a 300-seat auditorium, a theatre workshop, a dance studio and two drama studios.
+We have comprehensive Performing Arts facilities including a 280-seat auditorium, a theatre workshop, a dance studio and two drama studios.

 The Howard Hall is a large and flexible space which forms the centrepiece of the School’s Performing Arts area.
-It features:
+After an extensive refurbishment, it features:

 Drama Room 1 adjoins the Howard Hall and the Music Faculty.
 This large studio is used for classroom drama, dance lessons and rehearsals and contains a comprehensive sound system, video projection facilities, a mirrored wall and ballet bar.